-Apart from club sessions, courts must be booked in advance, click
+Apart from club sessions, courts may be booked in advance, click

 Please note that these bookings are on a separate website.
 They can be viewed without a login, but require a separate login in order to make or edit a booking.